Consensys/mythx-docs/docs/source/main/mythx-for-developers.rst

 3. Set `MYTHX` environment variables.

 Get an ETH address from `MetaMask <https://metamask.io>`_.
-Set the following enviromment variables, adjust for your ETH address and password:
+Set the following environment variables, adjust for your ETH address and password:

 .. code-block:: bash